qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/behaviors.md

 Update your solution to the previous exercise so that it takes into account the changes to the inputs and outputs.

-You can play with that in a browser by running:
+You can play with this in a browser by running:
 ```
 > nix-shell
 nix-shell> ./ex02.sh